Alarmod/MRI_MedicalAnalysis/README.md

 Minimum hardware requirements for the library:

 - a computer with an Intel Core i3 8300 CPU (according to the Technical Specifications) and at least 16 GB of RAM;
-- for training the neural network: an Nvidia GPU with at least 11 GB of memory and CUDA 11.8 support, such as an Nvidia GTX 1080 Ti, Nvidia RTX 3060, or Nvidia RTX 4070.
+- for training the neural networks: an Nvidia GPU with at least 11 GB of memory and CUDA 11.8 support, such as an Nvidia GTX 1080 Ti, Nvidia RTX 3060, or Nvidia RTX 4070.
-- for using the trained neural network (when using a GPU to accelerate computations): an Nvidia GPU with at least 4 GB of memory and CUDA 11.8 support, such as an Nvidia GTX 1650.
+- for using the trained neural networks (when using a GPU to accelerate computations): an Nvidia GPU with at least 4 GB of memory and CUDA 11.8 support, such as an Nvidia GTX 1650.

 Minimum operating system requirements: Windows 10 (x64).